egeromin/egeromin.github.io/blog/draft-post-2/index.md

 	var app = Elm.Main.embed(node);
 </script>

-This browser version is implemented [in Elm](bla-link).
+This browser version is implemented [in Elm](http://elm-lang.org/).
+Check out the code [on GitHub](https://github.com/egeromin/egeromin.github.io/blob/master/tilly.elm).
 It uses a pre-trained model that was trained using the Julia code.